-The curtain airbag system is triggered in the event of an accident of a certain severity in the depicted area.
+The curtain airbag system is triggered in the event of an accident of a certain severity.
 The ignition needs to be switched on.

 The inflated airbags cushion the impact, thereby reducing the risk of injury to the head in the event of a side-on impact considerably.